xelAhcratiPsavilO/airport/README.md

 Objects-Messages [diagram](DIAGRAM.md).

 ## Principles and takeaways
 Symbols are preferred over strings literal since the latter creates a new string object in memory every time is interpreted, symbols are a more efficient solution.
 Stubbing methods by allowing Kernel to output certain values makes possible to test randomness.
 Explicitly defining a name subject, whenever possible, reduces code smell.
 Before-block statements allow to group functionality based on conditions.
 Context and describe create subsets of scope organized by behavior which helps maintaining the readability of the logs.
 Avoiding vacuous tests ensures that all tests are functional.

 ## Analysis
+Currently, the Airport class contains a considerable amount of the system functionality, creating a one to one relationship with a fourth class such as ControlTower would have been worth discussing with the client.
+It would have been interesting researching the possibility (or not) of making some methods protected, instead of public or private, to allow some Classes to use them but prevent the user access to them.
+Researching the possibility of a different syntax for methods that receive two arguments would have increase the readability of such methods.

 ## Author